Decoration

 What type of tile is best for bathrooms in Kenya?

-Porcelain tiles are ideal due to their water resistance, slip resistance, and durability.
+Porcelain tiles in Kenya are ideal due to their water resistance, slip resistance, and durability.

 Premium porcelain starts at around KSh 2,000 per sqm, while high-end natural stones can go beyond KSh 5,000 per sqm, depending on the type and finish.